Some of our services have changed. Please see our services page for more details

 As well as providing gloves or overalls, you can also protect the skin by providing skincare products.
 These can help to remove dirt and keep the skin hydrated and lubricated.

-There are three main types of skincare products.
+There are 3 main types of skincare products.

 • Pre and post work protective and moisturising creams – designed for use before starting work to provide a semi-resistant barrier between chemicals and the skin.